List of Altair: A Record of Battles characters: Chielo

 Carvajal is the 29-year-old (28 at the start of the series) director of welfare institutionalization for the Republic of Chielo.
 Optimistic and magnanimous, Carvajal strongly believes in helping others to find a "Final Feliz" (happy ending).
 On his authority, Chielo joins the Anti-Imperial Alliance and Carvajal chooses to let thousands of refugees in Chielo, despite the impact on their provisions.
 After suffering a two-month siege by Balt-Rhein and with supplies running low, Carvajal is imprisoned by a group of dissenters that wants to surrender to the empire.
 Carvajal is eventually executed by the Chielo rebels, but not before declaring that he holds no ill will towards them.
-Once Chielo becomes a vassal state of the Türkiye stratocracy, an Imaret is named in Carvajal's honor.
+Once Chielo becomes a vassal state of the Turkey stratocracy, an Imaret is named in Carvajal's honor.